joken-elixir/joken/README.md

 * **iat**: Issued At
 * **jti**: JSON Token ID

-For a more in depth description of each claim, please see the reference specification draft [here](http://self-issued.info/docs/draft-ietf-oauth-json-web-token.html).
+For a more in depth description of each claim, please see the reference specification [here](https://tools.ietf.org/html/rfc7519).

-### Usage:
+## Usage:

 All you need to generate a token is a `Joken.Token` struct with proper values.
 There you can set: